 Wenderholm sits between the Puhoi and Waiwera Rivers and was the first Auckland Regional Park.
 The historic Couldrey House sits in the grounds and there is a carved pouwhenua nearby.
 Above the beach the hill is covered with native bush with walking tracks.
 This is beautiful when the kowhai trees are flowering in spring.

-Another seaside destination with a sandy surf beach.
+A seaside destination with a sandy surf beach.
 The Mangawhai Coastal Walk is one of the best in the area, but it pays to check the tide first.
+Worth visiting the new Mangawhai Museum too.

 This beautiful beach often has good surf.
 A small quarry has a track each side giving good views of the coastline.
 A good place to feel totally secluded.